-You’ve reached the right page…your portal to the world of Antiguan and Barbudan writers (published and unpublished) on the web.
-Just follow the links…UPDATE: By the way, if you’re an Antiguan-Barbudan writer and your blog or web page isn’t listed, and you wish it to be, drop me a line firstname.lastname@example.org and I’ll look into it.
+You’ve reached the right page…your portal to the world of Antiguan and Barbudan writers + artists (published and unpublished) on the web.
+This site has been edited to include artists, specifically the visual artists who are a part of the publishing ecosystem as cover artists and illustrators.
+Just follow the links…UPDATE: By the way, if you’re an Antiguan-Barbudan writer and your blog or web page/website isn’t listed, and you wish it to be, drop me a line firstname.lastname@example.org and I’ll look into it.
 If it is listed and you don’t wish it to be, let me know that too, and I’ll remove it.

-DISCLAIMER: By definition, you’ll be linking to third party sites from these Links-We-Love pages.
-Linked sites are not, however, reviewed or controlled by Wadadli Pen (the blog, the Wadadli Youth Pen Prize nor coordinator/blogger Joanne C. Hillhouse); and Wadadli Pen (the blog, the Wadadli Youth Pen Prize and coordinator/blogger Joanne C. Hillhouse) disclaims any responsibility or liability relating to any linked sites and does not assume any responsibility for their contents.
+DISCLAIMER: By definition, you’ll be linking to third party sites.
+Linked sites are not, therefore, reviewed or controlled by Wadadli Pen (the blog, the Wadadli Youth Pen Prize, nor coordinator/blogger Joanne C. Hillhouse); and Wadadli Pen (the blog, the Wadadli Youth Pen Prize, and coordinator/blogger Joanne C. Hillhouse) disclaims any responsibility or liability relating to any linked sites and does not assume any responsibility for their contents.
 In other words, enter at your own risk.

 And now, in alphabetical order…

 Rilys Adams, writing as Rilzy Adams, is a prolific self-published author (and former Wadadli Pen finalist and later patron).

 Zahra Airall is a teacher, playwright-and-producer, partner in August Rush Productions, and photographer.

 The Antigua and Barbuda Studies Association which includes back issues of the Antigua and Barbuda Review of Books.

 Makeida Antonio – Wadadli Writer.